ianfhunter/ianfhunter/README.md

 - 🌱 I’m currently learning about: Japanese & studying for the JLPT N4
 - 🧑‍💻 I'm currently working on: Presilicon compilation for AMD's AI Engine
 - 🧗 My current pastime: Baking 🍰, Reading 📚
-- 📺 Currently watching: Girls5Eva, Avatar (Live action)
+- 📺 Currently watching: Delicious in Dungeon 🍖
 - 👯 I’m open to collaborate on: open source projects to do with my hobbies
 - 💬 Ask me about: my dog! 💖🐶💖 Tabletop Games! ⚔️🎲
 - 📫 Reach me @: [LinkedIn](https://www.linkedin.com/in/ianfhunter/)